-It can take 6 to 12 weeks for this injury to heal, depending on how serious the injury is.
+It can take 6 weeks for this fracture to heal.

 Smoking slows down your healing.
 So, we advise that you stop smoking (including vaping) while your fracture heals.
 For more information, talk to your GP or go to nhs.uk/better-health/quit-smoking/